alexander-akhmetov/apple1/README.md

 ```
 cargo run

+# or you can use Docker:
+# make docker/run
 ```

 The command above starts the Apple-1 emulator with Woz Monitor at the address `0xFF00`.
 You should see the screen and the command line prompt: